fiberwire/enome/README.md

 * ### `Organism`:
     * an `Organism` is just an object that contains a `genotype` and a `phenotype` and has the ability to interact with an `Environment`.
-        * a `genotype`, in this case, is a `Genome`, which contains genetic information that you use to create the `phenotype`.
+        * a `genotype`, in this case, is a `Genome`, which contains genetic information that you use to create a `phenotype`.
         * a `phenotype`, in this case, is whatever kind of object you would like to evolve.
     * `Organisms` record data as they are interacting with the `Environment`.
-        * Once the `Organism` has done a specified number of `interactions` or has reached its specified `lifeSpan`, it queues itself up for evaluation by its `Population`.
+        * Once the `Organism` has done a specified number of `interactions`, it evaluates itself based on the data it collected and sends the evaluation to the `Population`, which will decide how to evolve the organism.
+        * You specify the function that determines the `fitness` of the `Organism` based on its data.

 * ### `Environment`:
     * an `Environment` is essentially just an asynchronous state container.
-    * You interact with an `Environment` by sending `IStateUpdates` to its `state` `Subject`.
+    * You interact with an `Environment` by sending `IStateUpdates` to its `state` property.
     * an `Environment` may have multiple `Organisms` interacting with it at a time.
     * `Environments` have an `interactionRate` property which you can set that limits how often it accepts `IStateUpdates` (think of it like a frame rate).
-        * `Environments` deal with multiple asynchronous sources of incoming `IStateUpdates` by buffering them over time based on the `interactionRate` and then randomly choosing between ones that were based on the current `state`, otherwise state updates could happen out of order (think of it like an asynchronous way of having a shared order of events even though everything is happening out of order, technically).
+        * `Environments` deal with multiple asynchronous sources of incoming `IStateUpdates` by buffering them over time based on the `interactionRate` and then randomly choosing between them.
+The `Environment` will only accept state updates that are based on the current `state`, otherwise state updates could happen out of order (think of it like an asynchronous way of having a shared order of events even though everything is happening out of order, technically).

 * ### `Population`
-    * `Populations` create `Organisms` and tell them which environments to interact with.
+    * `Populations` populate environments with organisms.
     * `Populations` are also in charge of determining how `Organisms` evolve.
-        * when a `Population` receives an `Organism` to evaluate, it looks at the data that the `Organism` collected to determine its `fitness`.
-            * You specify the function that determines the `fitness` of the `Organism` based on its data.
-        * when a `Population` finishes evaluating an `Organism`, it then determines what it wants to do with the `genotype` of the `Organism` between three options:
+        * when a `Population` receives an evaluation, it looks at the `fitness` and determines what it wants to do with the `genotype`.
-            1. `mutate`
-                * mutates the `genotype` based on options that you set
-                * creates a new `Organism` with the mutated `genotype`.
-            2. `reproduce`
-                * produces an offspring `genotype` by mixing the `genotypes` of all the other `Organisms` in the `Population`.
-                * creates a new `Organism` with the offspring `genotype`.
-            3. `randomize`
+            * `Populations` can update the genotype in the following ways:
+                * `Reproduce` will mix the genomes of the top organisms in the population based on fitness.
+(You can specify the percentage of organisms that qualifies as "top", which lets you determine whether you want to refine what is already working well or find new solutions)
+                * `Mutate` will give each value in the Genome's sequence a chance to mutate and has two different mutation methods to choose from.
+                    * `sub` will substitute the value for a new randomly generated one.
+                    * `avg` will average the value with a new randomly generated one.
-                * creates a new `Organism` with a randomly generated `Genome`.
+                * `Randomize` will replace the genome with a new randomly generated one (using the same options).
-                * this is good for introducing genetic variety into the population so it doesn't hit a local minimum
+                * `Keep` will just send the organism back into the environment.
+This is good for when you get a genotype with a very good fitness and you don't want it to be mutated which has the possibility of making it worse.
-        * The way it determines what to do with the `genotype` is by randomly choosing based on relative weights that you give it.
+            * By default, `Populations` will choose between the different update methods randomly based on an array of weights that you provide.
-            * for instance, you could give it

-            ```
-            {
-                mutate: .15,
-                reproduce: .75,
-                randomize: .1
-            }
-            ```

-            which would give mutation a 15% chance, reproduction a 75% chance, and randomization a 10% chance.

 ## Underlying the evolution system are `Genomes` and `Genes`: